ellysh/video-game-bots/InGameBots/example.md

 ```
 Now the `hpAddress` variable stores an address of the life parameter.

-Last step of the bot's algorithm contains checking of the life parameter value and usage of a health potion when it is needed.
+Last step of the bot's algorithm contains checking of the life parameter value and usage of a healing potion when it is needed.
 This is a code snippet with implementation of both these actions:
 ```C++
 WORD ReadWord(HANDLE hProc, DWORD_PTR address)
 {